a-ws-m/unlockNN/models/README.md

 # Example models

-These models are included as a convenience for testing unlockGNN and demonstrating its usage with more minimalist examples.
-They can be loaded using `unlockgnn.download.load_model(fname)`, where `fname` is the name of the model file _without the file extensions_.
+These models are included as a convenience for testing unlockNN and demonstrating its usage with more minimalist examples.
+They can be loaded using `unlocknn.download.load_model(fname)`, where `fname` is the name of the model file _without the file extensions_.

 Currently, the only included model is `binary_e_form`, which was trained to